-2. Avoid city lights.
+4. Avoid city lights.
 This should go without saying, but just a reminder.
 A wide open area – a field or a lonely country road – is best if you’re serious about watching meteors.
 Check EarthSky’s global Best Places to Stargaze map for ideas on where to go and set up.

-4. Watch with friend or friends, and try facing in different directions so that if someone sees a meteor, that person can call out “meteor” to the rest.
+7. Watch with friend or friends, and try facing in different directions so that if someone sees a meteor, that person can call out – “meteor!” – to the rest.

 9. If you’re in the Southern Hemisphere … watch!
 At temperate latitudes in the Southern Hemisphere, the radiant of the Perseid meteor shower never gets very high in the sky.
 Therefore, the number of Perseid meteors seen from this part of the world isn’t as great as at more northerly latitudes.
-But if you’re game, look northward in the wee hours before dawn and you may still see a sprinkling of Perseids.
-As darkness give way to dawn, look for the planets Venus and Jupiter in the eastern sky.
+But if you’re game, look northward in the wee hours before dawn, and you might still see a decent display of Perseids.